salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-named-node-map-set-named-item.md

 For security `NamedNodeMap#setNamedItem` is distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/NamedNodeMap/docs/setNamedItem-value.md -->
-## NamedNodeMap.prototype.setNamedItem
+## value: NamedNodeMap.prototype.setNamedItem

-The [`NamedNodeMap`](https://developer.mozilla.org/en-US/docs/Web/API/NamedNodeMap) interface represents a collection of `Attr` objects.
-Objects inside a `NamedNodeMap` are not in any particular order, unlike `NodeList`, although they may be accessed by an index as in an array.
-A `NamedNodeMap` object is live and will thus be auto-updated if changes are made to its contents internally or elsewhere.

-`NamedNodeMap.prototype.setNamedItem()` is a method that replaces or adds the `Attr` identified in the map by the given name.
-You can use it to set an attribute on an element, so Lightning Web Security must distort `NamedNodeMap.prototype.setNamedItem`.

-This code would bypass LWS distortions for named properties and `setAttribute\*` and set the `rel` attribute on a link if `setNamedItem` is not distorted.
+It is possible to set an attribute on an element using the methods available on NamedNodeMap.
+For example:

 ```js
 const el = document.createElement('link');
 const attr = document.createAttribute('rel');